miroslav-valsorim/Django-Alfa-Romeo-Web-App/README.md

 	- Moderators and Admin can handle almost everything through this staff panel, where they can create,edit,delete,make active or inactive events, news, products, forum posts and etc.
 	- Moderators and Admin can also view from here the comments for every post and remove the comments that are not wanted.
 	- Closed, active, not active topics can be viewed from here.
+	- Approval for forum topics can happen through here.

 ![StaffPage](screenshots/Screenshot_Staff.png)